AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/components/text-input.md

 * **Minimum characters error message** - The **Minimum characters error message** dialog box allows you to add a custom error message if you enter characters less than the value specified in the **Minimum Number of characters** option.

 The **Validation Pattern** option allows you to enter a pattern to validate the entered text.
-The entered text is validated against the value entered in the **Pattern** option.
 In case the text fails to validate with the value entered in **Pattern** option , the error message appears on screen.
     * **Pattern** - This option allows you to enter the allowed verification patterns for text.
 Regular expressions are also allowed.
     * **Error Message** - This option allows you to enter a message that is displayed on the screen if the entered text fails to validate with the value entered in the **Pattern** option